RobotNerd/proze/doc/technical-specification.md

   - The bold block ends at the second `__`.
   - If no closing `__` is found, the bold block ends at the next blank line.

+## Em Dash

 - The [Em Dash](https://en.wikipedia.org/wiki/Dash#Em_dash) is represented
   by two contiguous hyphens `--` within a paragraph.

-## Structural markup
+## Structure tags

-Special markup tags can be used to define document structure.
+Tags are used to define document structure.

 General rules:
 - Tags must be left-justified.